 4. Healthy Me

-Through our PSHE lessons, we meet the statutory requirements for Relationships, Sex and Health Education (DfE, England 2019) as well as aiding the children’s spiritual, moral, social and cultural development.
+Through our PSHE lessons, we meet the statutory requirements for Relationships and Health Education (DfE, England 2020) as well as aiding the children’s spiritual, moral, social and cultural development.
+To access the knowledge we intend pupils to have around Relationships and Physical Health and Mental Wellbeing, please view the document ‘Jigsaw Statutory Relationships & Health Ed Intention Map’.
+These intentions are in the grey column on the left of the document.

 Class teachers lead PSHE lessons as a discrete subject on a weekly basis, and there are many additional whole-school enrichment activities and assemblies throughout the year.
 The units of study are introduced with a ‘BIG question’ that directly links with the Jigsaw unit.
 These ‘BIG questions’ are progressive as the children revisit each puzzle throughout the school, allowing them to build on their prior learning.
 The question is interwoven through the term, and the children create an individual response to the question at the end of the unit, applying all of their new learning as well as previous knowledge and understanding.
 Lessons are planned which allow children to be mindful, reflective and expressive in a safe, open and positive learning environment based on trusting relationships between all members of the class.